Tag Archives: International Drama

 Grade: A-

-Mustang is a powerful, relevant, Turkish film released in 2015 and nominated for a slew of awards, including the Best Foreign Language film Oscar.
+Mustang (2015) is a powerful, relevant, Turkish film released in 2015 and nominated for many awards, including the Best Foreign Language Film Oscar.

 I fully support the nomination as I feel it is a top-notch piece.

-A coming of age story, of sorts, but with no clichés, and a real, true-to-life feel to it.
-It tells of various generational beliefs and how these beliefs conflict with other viewpoints and ideas.
+A coming of age story but with no clichés, and a real, true-to-life feel to it.
+It tells of various generational beliefs and how these conflict with other viewpoints and ideas.

-It also focuses on blossoming life, and sadly, of tragic death.
+It also focuses on blossoming life, and sadly, tragic death.

-The main protagonist of the film is Lale, the youngest of the siblings, who is wise well beyond her years as the plot unfolds.
-We first meet her as she bids an emotional farewell to her teacher, as she moves to Istanbul.
+The main protagonist is Lale (Güneş Şensoy), the youngest of the siblings, who is wise well beyond her years as the plot unfolds.
+We first meet her as she bids an emotional farewell to her teacher when she moves to Istanbul.

 The oldest daughters enter into arranged marriages, while the younger ones fear the same will soon happen to them.